SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Yeah, the combination of Santorini, Mykonos, and Milos does not work well in March as there usually are not ferry connections for those islands in that month.
-Better is some combination of Paros, Naxos, and Santorini as there is always a daily ferry between them (and to Athens).
+I would recommend some combination of Paros, Naxos, and Santorini as there is always a daily ferry between them (and to Athens).

 14. Itinerary for Greek Island Holiday